Smarties98/MethPy/README.md

 Launch the main interface from the terminal, and enter the Python interactive interpreter by typing `python`, `python3`, or `py` in the terminal, depending on the system configuration.

+> [!CAUTION]
+> On macOS systems, once the function prints that it has completed, pop-up windows must be closed manually.

 #### :open_file_folder: Start<a name="header4"/>
 Import the `start` module and call it like a function to generate all required folders: